gbajsingh/Predictive-analysis-in-R/Predict Supreme Court Decision/Notebook.md

 68% accuracy compare to CART model that had 65% and baseline model that had 54%

-# CART model with cross validation(based on same 6 predictors/regressors) trained on training set
+# CART model with cross validation

 *Notice in traditional CART model number of splits in tree depended on the value of parmeter called "minimum bucket size" and was decided by what seemed reasonable.*